VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

     - **unit** - Unit portion of the device topic.
 (Optional)
     - **path** - Additional topic bits after unit.
 Useful for specifying sub devices.
 (Optional)

-For instance with the above example the topic used to reference this device would be
+For instance with the above example the topic used to reference this device when making an RPC call would be

     ``pnnl/isb1/vav1``

-when making an RPC call to the actuator and device state publishes would start with
+Device state publishes to the message bus for this device will start with

     ``devices/pnnl/isb1/vav1``